 Da Silva made sure that there was ample bite and weight to the Confutatis with strong entries from the basses followed by the tenors, who were all spot-on with their pitch and timings.

+I liked the nimble approach to the Offertorium and the heavier, more strict overtones of the Quam olim Abrahae fugue at the end of that movement, which was pleasingly lively.
+The choir must be congratulated in responding as it did to da Silva’s instructions, without excessive gestures, allowing the audience to focus fully on the wonderful music.
+It demonstrated a thorough understanding of the operatic style and I was most impressed by the choir’s attention to dynamics.
 The Lacrimosa was sung with a spine-chilling depth of feeling.
 Of course, Mozart composed only six bars before passing away on 5th December 1791 at the age of 35 and it was left to his most able pupil, Franz Süssmayr to complete.
 Moving on to the final two movements: the Lux Aeterna and Cum Sanctis Tuis demonstrated the tenacity and staying-power of the 78- strong voices of this dynamic choir.
 Keeping up the pressure right to the end, da Silva took these movements at full speed and both the singers and orchestra miraculously kept pace with their conductor.
 At such a pace, such rhythmic accuracy can only be achieved by a competent choir such as BCS.

 Overall, the wonderful Requiem was performed precisely and enthusiastically by both singers and orchestra under the expert baton of da Silva.
 The standard would certainly have been most fitting for one of the major sacred music venues in London.